Switzerland Travel Advice

 Basic safety precautions such as ensuring your luggage is not left unattended and keeping valuables and important travel documents close to you in person will help to ensure a trouble free visit.

 Restaurants and bars are a prime location for pick pockets to operate.
 Be extra cautious of this when consuming alcohol in excessive quantities as this can lead to you being less alert and aware of what is going on around you.

 There have also been some isolated incidents of tourists having their drinks spiked in popular clubs and bars which can sometimes lead to theft or sexual assault.
 Although these cases are rare, be wary of accepting free drinks and never leave drinks unattended.

 Switzerland's International Relations

 Switzerland is a valued member of the United Nations and has been involved in international peacekeeping efforts.
 The country also has strong diplomatic relationships with Canada, USA, as well as many other countries in and outside of the European Union.

 UK, or other EU/EEA, driving licences can be used to drive in Switzerland.
+However, UK drivers must have a motor insurance green card issued by their car insurer to drive a UK-registered car in the Schengen area.
 There is a risk of flooding, landslides and avalanches in some parts of the country which may affect roads in more rural areas of the country.
 Many mountain roads are narrow and winding as such road conditions can get severe even during the summer months.